top of page

 May 7 from 6pm to 9pm

 Ocean Place Resort & Spa, One Ocean Blvd, Long Branch, NJ.
 The League of Women Voters of NJ invites members, friends and the public to celebrate over 100 years of empowering voters and defending democracy.
-Announcement of honorees, information about purchasing tickets and sponsorship opportunities are coming soon.
+Awardees: Matt Platkin, former New JerseyAttorney General; Amol Sinha, Executive Director, ACLU of New Jersey; Shavonda E. Sumter, President & CEO, Children's Aid and Family Services, and former NJ Assemblywoman; Corp for NJ Local Media.
+Tickets and sponsorships.

 Open LWV Morris Area Membership Meeting